Hervar77/infinity-doc/mkdocs/api/infinity.ui.md

   >The radius of rounding for the corners of the rectangle.

 - flags: [`infinity.ui.drawFlags`](#infinity.ui.drawFlags_enum), optional
-  >/Flags to customize the rectangle drawing behavior.
+  >Flags to customize the rectangle drawing behavior.

 Example: